forj-oss/docs/user/kits/redstone.rst

 -------------------
 Initially when you deploy your forge, you will refrence your forge by ip address but this is not practical for your end-users.
-It's possible to assign a well known dns name to your forge nodes from a dns server outside of your cloud account.
+It's possible to assign a well known dns name to your forge nodes from a DNS server outside of your cloud account.
 This section will only describe the areas of [forj-config] that can be updated to controll the naming behavior for jenkins and gerrit.
-We will not attempt to describe how to use external dns service.
+We will not attempt to describe how to use external DNS service.

-1. The following files will be modified to give a well known domain name for each node:
+1. The following files will be modified to give a well known domain name for each node.
-   Register the domains with your DNS provider and cloud account.
+   You should register the domains with your DNS provider.

    **[forj-config]/modules/runtime_project/**

    =====================   ==================================   ====================
-   Directory               file                                 Proposed dns names
+   Directory               file                                 Proposed DNS names
    =====================   ==================================   ====================
    ./files/hiera/layouts   maestro.yaml                         maestro.yourdomain.com
    ./files/hiera/layouts   ci.yaml                              ci.yourdomain.com